Horizontal Merger Definition

 - Cultural Integration difficulties: Cultural issues are usually faced in all types of mergers but are especially evident in horizontal mergers.
 Since the 2 companies operate in similar or the same industry, they both have similar process and functions, but might have different ways of handling things.
 Thus, different cultures of the two companies further make it difficult for them to co-exist.

 - Different management styles: Since the management styles of both the companies must be different, a merger may lead to clashes in both the management and may lead to an unsuccessful merger.

 - Might create a Monopolistic Market: It may also create a monopoly in the market if two of the biggest players operating in that industry merge together.
 For example, if a company having a 35% market share merges with a company having a 15% market share, the combined entity will have a 50% market share, thus majorly reducing the competition.
 Any further increase in the market share of the combined entity will create a monopoly in the market, which may lead to unfair market practices.

 - Product Cannibalization: Merger of two companies operating in the similar industry may also lead to product cannibalization of either company.
 If we consider the earlier example of the merger of Patanjali and HUL, considering people are becoming more and more concerned about organic and natural products, products of Patanjali like shampoo may eat in the market of shampoos of HUL.

-This was a Horizontal Merger guide.
-Here we look at its definition, why are companies going for the horizontal merger?
-An example to better understand it, too.
+This is a guide to Horizontal Merger and its definition.
+Here we discuss why companies go for horizontal merger along with examples and explanations.
 You can find out more about these articles-